 In his free time, Drew plays ultimate Frisbee anywhere he can, hikes to get lost, eats food he doesn't recognize, and enjoys bad puns more than he should.

-Sunny Yi-Han Lin, Associate, began with Social Enterprise Associates as an Intern.
+John Perovich, Associate, began with Social Enterprise Associates in June 2013.

 Adam Stepanovic, Fellow, has been affiliated with Social Enterprise Associates since 2007.
 His professional background spans work in impact evaluation, strategic planning, donor stewardship, and organizational management.
 His current engagements include work with the Conrad N. Hilton Foundation, ARD, and Deaf/Blind International; programs with combined work reaching 250,000 individuals.
 He previously held a position designing and managing impact evaluation at Perkins School for the Blind, an organization reaching 50,000 blind children annually in 67 countries.

 Adam is an MA candidate in Applied Economics at San Jose State University.
 He graduated from Colorado State University with a dual BA in Political Science and Economics, where he was a Monfort Scholar, awarded to excelling students who come from a ranching and agriculture background.

 Adam is an award winning college ice hockey referee and avid ultra-marathoner, with numerous 100 mile run finishes, including the Leadville 100 ultra-marathon, the highest race in the U.S.

 Social Enterprise Associates Consultant Roster Available!
 This list of vetted consultants is available to address a wide range of development and social enterprise needs.
 Collectively, roster consultants offer 100s of years experience, having worked in more than 60 countries on every continent.

 All personnel are screened for quality and professionalism offering extensive work in social, community, environmental, and financial betterment.